VisualarCoder/MonkeyBunchPluginDocs/README.md

 **GameTick** - Similar to the unity **Update()** function, gets called every frame/game tick.

 **OnAppQuit** - Similar to the unity **OnApplicationQuit()** function, gets called whenever the game quits.

+## Debugging
+To debug your plugin, you will need access to the Spectator Camera, if you do **not** have access to it, I dont know why your here.
+But, open the debugger window from the top bar in Spectator, and find all of the game's logs and your plugins logs in that window.